hotmodelsactress.com

 He won the Golden Laurel Awards for Top Action Performance for his roles in movies:

-They Came to Cordura (1959) Western as Major Thomas Thorn
+They Came to Cordura (1959) - Major Thomas Thorn

 He was nominated for the Golden Globe Award for Best Actor - Drama for his role as Jess Birdwell in civil war drama movie Friendly Persuasion (1956).